Lancasterg/ml-4-cpp/README.md

 # ml-4-cpp
-Implementation of some ML algorithms and basic linear algebra in C++, written from scratch.
+Implementation of some ML algorithms and basic linear algebra in C++ written from scratch.

 - SimpleLinearRegressor
 - MultipleLinearRegressor